 For instance, we’ve learned that puppies learn best to use steps (only two or three at first), a doggy door, and to interact with other potentially scary things early before fear and excessive caution begins to creep in.
 However, if you teach them too early, they lack sufficient physical development.

 Certain behaviors such as longer sit/stays and down/stays are learned much easier when a puppy is older and has a larger mental capacity and a greater ability for self-control.

-We’ve learned that pottying outside is best taught beginning at about 4 1/2 weeks.
+We learn that pottying outside is best taught beginning at about 4 1/2 weeks.

-By trial and error, we’ve learned the optimum ages for teaching the various components of our training program and have a very well thought out plan that is written down.
+By trial and error, we’ve learned the optimum ages for teaching the various components of our training program.
+We have a very well thought out plan that is written down.
 Our plan has the details written down in a huge book.
 In addition, we have put together and follow a very large check off list that is by the exact age of our puppies to the day.

 This web page is a summary of our training time line.

 Training Time Line: What We Start Before 6 Weeks